darcelvictor/darcelvictor/README.md

 Web developer
 -------------

 I'm a full-stack developer passionate about web technologies and impactful projects.
-With a master's degree in Big Data and Artificial Intelligence, I explored data science using Jupyter Notebook and trained models in Python before focusing on development.
+With a master's degree in Big Data and Artificial Intelligence, I explored data science using Jupyter Notebook and trained models in Python before focusing on web development.
 💻 Stack: My expertise spans Next.js, React, and NestJS on the web side, as well as WordPress with Gutenberg.
 As a freelancer and consultant, I've had the opportunity to work with clients like SNCF Connect, where I've contributed to large-scale projects.
 🌱 Always on the lookout for new challenges, I enjoy creating sustainable and high-performance solutions.